alertlogic/erllambda/README.md

 ### Basic Deployment

-See [Erllambda Example](https://github.com/alertlogic/erllambda_example) for step by step procedure to deploy your Lambda. but it basically boils down to following steps:
+See [Erllambda Example](https://github.com/alertlogic/erllambda_example) for the step-by-step procedure to deploy your Lambda.
+It boils down to following steps:
 - compile and build a prod profile release of your application.

 ```